-Regression testing is carried out on receiving the build of the software after fixing the bugs that were found in the initial round of testing.
-It verifies whether the bugs are fixed and checks if the entire software is working fine with the changes.
+Regression testing is carried out upon receiving the build of the software after fixing the bugs that were found in the initial round of testing.
+It verifies whether the bug is fixed and checks if the entire software is working fine with the changes.

 It is a testing process to check the software’s functioning when it is transformed into an application using a different language as required by the client.

 Example: Say a website is working fine in English language setup and now it is localized to Spanish language setup.
-The changes in the language may affect the overall user interface and functionality too.
-Testing done to check these changes is known as Localization testing.
+Changes in the language may affect the overall user interface and functionality too.
+Testing is done to check if these changes are known as Localization testing.